munificent/craftinginterpreters/book/representing-code.md

 [bnf]: https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form

 I tried to come up with something clean.
-Each rule is a name, followed by an arrow (`→`), followed by its sequence of symbols.
+Each rule is a name, followed by an arrow (`→`), followed by a sequence of symbols, and finally ending with a semicolon (`;`).
 Terminals are quoted strings, and nonterminals are lowercase words.

 <aside name="turtles">